 The expertise required to diagnose and treat these complex conditions includes three years of ophthalmology residency training and an extra one- to two-year fellowship in vitreoretinal surgery, beyond medical school.

 Drs.
-Feist, Mason, Thomley, Albert, and Roberts all completed a three-year ophthalmology residency training program, followed by a two-year fellowship training program specific to retina and vitreous disease, surgery, and research.
+Feist Sr., Mason, Albert, Roberts, Crosson, Feist Jr., and Martindale all completed a three-year ophthalmology residency training program, followed by a two-year fellowship training program specific to retina and vitreous disease, surgery, and research.